Kanae Yamamoto (artist): Return to Japan and later career (1916–1935)

 In 1921, brothers-in-law Rinzō Satake and Shōkō Sasaki consulted with Kanae to develop a pastel crayon with an oil binder; development took three years and resulted in the world's first oil pastel, marketed under the name Cray-Pas through the Sakura Color Products Corporation.

 The peasant art movement had success in intellectual and government circles.
 A show at Mitsukoshi of works by sixteen youths was well received.
 In 1923 Kanae established the Japan Peasant Art Institute which expanded throughout the country with the help of increased government funding in 1925.
 Critics of the movement saw it as an anachronism or of stripping rural handicrafts of their original charm through commercialism; Kanae saw movement as motivated by a desire to keep creative vitality alive, and not by a sense of nostalgia or desire to preserve older ways.

 The police suspected Kanae of socialist sympathies as he had brought the idea from Russia.
 The police so harassed him that he asked Un'ichi Hiratsuka, who was teaching frame-making there, to give up wearing his Russian-style jacket and to cut his long hair.
 Kanae's initial enthusiasm dwindled over the next five years—funding shrank, finding other patrons was wearying, the village mayor went bankrupt, and his attempts to find ways for the farmers to make money off their artwork found little success.
 After five years the venture went bankrupt.

 Kanae turned his focus from printmaking to painting.
-He was a founding member in 1922 of the Shunyōkai association for painters who wished to maintain connections with Japanese traditions in the face of the Westernization of academic painting in Japan.
+He was a founding member in 1922 of the Shunyo-kai art society, for artists who wished to work in a Western-style (yōga).
 He was editor of the association's members' magazine Atorie.
 He continued to promote the work of print artists and the legitimacy of prints as art.
-In 1928 the magazine devoted an issue to sōsaku hanga, and from the same year Shunyōkai included a prize in the print category in its annual exhibitions.
+In 1928 the magazine devoted an issue to sōsaku hanga, and from the same year Shunyo-kai included a prize in the print category in its annual exhibitions.

 In 1924 Kanae travelled to Taiwan for a month to observe local folk craft and advise the government on how to develop the industry.
 The utilitarian craftwork of the aboriginal Taiwanese people impressed him beyond his expectations.
 Taiwanese authorities thought to promote the production of bamboo and rattan craftwork, but Kanae thought they could not compete with similar products from Japan and promoted instead the production of products both traditional and new with a distinctive local flavour using traditional designs for sale as souvenirs and exports.

 After the 1919 show, Kanae passed the leadership of the Nihon Sōsaku-Hanga Kyōkai to Kōshirō Onchi.
 In 1931 it became the more comprehensive Nihon Hanga Kyōkai ("Japan Print Cooperative Society").
 The same year the Seiwadō printing company went out of business.